 A fully functional website is a complete necessity for all kinds of projects, groups, and businesses today.
 For membership-based organizations like associations, a great website can accomplish so much more than simply sharing important information and converting customers.

-Highly-effective nonprofit and association CMS platforms can offer more extensive suites of management tools.
+A highly-effective association CMS platform can offer more extensive suites of management tools.
 Both internal- and external-facing, these tools are designed to function as a lightweight management system to address the most important needs of nonprofits and associations.

 This makes inbuilt CMS management tools a perfect choice for smaller associations or for those with fairly straightforward needs.